 When the Goryeo dynasty ended in 1392, it was also the start of the Joseon Dynasty (1392–1897).
 When Hanyang became the capital of Joseon, King Taejo started to build Geyongbokgung in 1395.
 The palace was completed in 1426, during the time of King Sejong.
 Then the royal villa became the rear garden of the main palace.

-In 1592, the Imjin War (Japanese Invasion) broke out an the palace, area Cheong Wa Dae was totally ruined and had been neglected for about 270 years.
+In 1592, the Imjin War (Japanese Invasion) broke out and the palace, area of Cheong Wa Dae was totally ruined and had been neglected for about 270 years.
 It was only rebuilt in 1865 due to the efforts of Heungseon Daewongun during the second year of King Gojong.

 In 1910, during the Japanese occupation era, the Governor-General used the area of Cheong Wa Dae as his residence.
 When the Republic of Korea was founded in 1948, President Syngman Rhee (the first President of Korea) called the building ‘Gyeongmudae‘.
 From then, Gyeongmudae was used as an official residence and office of the president.

 On December 30, 1960, President Yun Bo-seon, the second president of South Korea renamed the residence as Cheong Wa Dae, after its beautiful blue tiles.
 These blue tiles became a cultural icon of Korea.

 This building is used as a state reception hall for large and state events which can accommodate more than 100 guests.
 The construction of Yeongbingwan started in January 1978 and was completed in December of the same year.

 It has a modern structure with 18 stone pillars to support the entire building.
 The first floor serves as a reception hall for foreign state guests and the second floor was used for large-scale lunch or dinner meetings.
 For now, the first floor is only open for public viewing.

 When we visited we were asked to wear foot socks to keep the carpet clean.